 Do I still have to wear a mask inside?
 Yes.
 Masks continue to be required when diners are circulating through the dining room.

 Do all the above rules apply to bars too?
-Bars remain closed at the moment, but once they do reopen, they will likely have to follow similar rules.
+Bars remain closed, but once they reopen, they will likely have to follow similar rules.

 Are Quebec bars reopening soon?
 The provincial government still hasn’t provided a reopening date.

-Are late-night dinner allowed?
-No. Food and drink service at restaurants is required to end at 11 p.m., and closing time is at midnight.
+Are late-night dinners allowed?
+No. Food and drink service at restaurants must end at 11 p.m., and closing time is at midnight.